gqmaguirejr/Canvas-tools/README.md

 ### Output
 outputs gradebook and other information

+### Note
-Note: This is a work in progress and is design to (a) do something useful for and (b) to be a set of examples that others can use.
+This is a work in progress and is design to (a) do something useful for and (b) to be a set of examples that others can use.

 The program can walk a gradebook and do computations on the grades.
 Currently, it is for a course with 4 assigned that each have a certain maximum number of points.

-Note that you have to manually add a short name for each assignment_id number.
+You have to manually add a short name for each assignment_id number.

-Note that the "Notes" column has to be set to visible in the gradebook before the program will add the date inofmration to the notes column.
+The "Notes" column has to be set to visible in the gradebook before the program will add the date inofmration to the notes column.

 # II2210-grades_to_reportv2.py
 ### Purpose